apache/openwhisk-deploy-kube/docs/openshift-4.md

 are deploying openwhisk into the `openwhisk` namespace, use `openwhisk` as your subdomain (as shown below in the example `mycluster.yaml`).

-A template [mycluster.yaml](../deploy/ibm-public/mycluster-iks.yaml]
+A template [mycluster.yaml](../deploy/ibm-public/mycluster-roks.yaml]
-for a standard deployment of OpenWhisk on IKS would be:
+for a standard deployment of OpenWhisk on ROKS would be:
 ```yaml
 whisk:
   ingress: